Shigeki

 [0031] The solvent is not particularly limited except that the

-solvent is incapable of dissolving the biocompatible ceramic film
+solvent is incapable of dissolving the biocompatible ceramic

-solvents, which are inexpensive and non-toxic.
-Particularly
+aqueous solvents, which are inexpensive and non-toxic.

 (3) Drying Step

-[0032] In the drying step, the biocompatible ceramic film 2, which
+[0032] In the drying step, the biocompatible ceramic film 2,

-film 2 that has been dried up.
+biocompatible ceramic film 2 that has been dried up.

-[0033] As described above, the biocompatible transparent sheet can
+[0033] As described above, the biocompatible transparent sheet

-above-mentioned transparent sheet having a high biocompatibility,
+drying.
+The above-mentioned transparent sheet having a high

-can be used as a novel biomaterial, and can be used to observe the
+biocompatibility, can be used as a novel biomaterial, and can be

-propagation, differentiation, and/or the like of living cells in
+like of living cells in real time.

 [0034] The present invention is not limited to the above

 embodiment.
-Various modifications may be made within the scope of
+Various modifications may be made within the scope

-the present invention as set forth in the claims.
+of the present invention as set forth in the claims.

-[0035] For example, a substrate 7 shown in FIG. 3(a) may be used.
+[0035] For example, a substrate 7 shown in FIG. 3(a) may be

-solvent 11.
-As shown in FIG. 3(b), this substrate 7 may further
+the solvent 11.
+As shown in FIG. 3(b), this substrate 7 may

-solvent 11 and which are arranged on the upper surface of the part
+soluble in the solvent 11 and which are arranged on the upper

-7a in a predetermined pattern.
+surface of the part 7a in a predetermined pattern.

 [0036] If this substrate 7 is used, other substrates need not be